 Christian Heritage Academy is committed to offering financial aid to families that have demonstrated need in order for their children to attend.
-Such full-time students in grades 1-12 may receive up to 40% off net tuition, and full-day Kindergarten students may receive up to 30% off net tuition.
+Such full-time students in grades K-12 may receive up to 40% off net tuition.
 In special circumstances, you may qualify for even more through CHA’s Special Assistance Fund, subject to available funds.
 If other discounts are available to a student, the maximum combination of all financial aid and discounts is up to 75% of a student’s tuition.

 Any current or newly-enrolling family may apply to be considered for these funds each year.
-Final decisions on awards are made by the Financial Aid Committee using the following process.
+Final decisions on awards are made by the Financial Aid Committee using the following process detailed below.
 The Committee is committed to reviewing each request individually, within consistent and measurable objective results, and prayerfully asking for the Lord’s wisdom in each step of the process.

 Portion of the student body who received financial aid